Skip to Content

 eReader

 If you like to read like I do, consider packing an eReader.
 This is a great ultralight piece of gear for entertainment.
+You can also download travel guidebooks to it.
 It weighs less than one book at only 6.8 ounces (182 grams) and can store thousands.
-Even though you can read on your phone or laptop, the e-ink screen is easier on the eyes.
-I use the Kindle Paperwhite.
+The e-ink screen is easier on the eyes.
 The battery life on this thing is incredible.
 I read quite a bit and only have to charge it once every couple of weeks.
-I’ve traveled with mine for years and it’s still holding up well.
+This is an optional piece of gear.
+You can also read on your phone or laptop.

 Electronics Accessories

-• Bluetooth keyboard- If you don’t pack a laptop, you can pair a small Bluetooth keyboard to your phone or table to type faster and easier.
+• Bluetooth keyboard and mouse- If you don’t pack a laptop, you can pair a small Bluetooth keyboard to your phone or tablet to type faster and easier.
+You can also use a mouse.

 • Hard drive- It’s a good idea to back up your photos.
-Alternatively, you could just use the cloud to save weight.
+I recommend using an SSD because it’s smaller and lighter.
+Alternatively, you could back up to the cloud to save more weight.

 • Outlet converters- So you can charge all of your electronic gear.

 When I first started traveling in 2011, my electronics took up much less space in my pack.
-In fact, on my first trip, the only electronic item I packed was a point and shoot camera.
-Even though smartphones and tablets existed, nobody traveled with one.
+In fact, on my first trip, the only electronic item I packed was a point-and-shoot camera.
+Even though smartphones and tablets existed, I didn’t travel with one due to the cost.
 Nowadays, it seems like every traveler carries a laptop, camera, phone, and various accessories.

-To pack as light as possible, try to stick to just packing a phone.
+When packing light, try to stick to just bringing a good smart phone.
 A high-end smartphone does everything you need.
 It’s just not as pleasant to use due to the touch interface and small screen.
 Smartphone cameras are sufficient for most travelers these days.
+If you’re traveling longer term, consider packing a laptop and a few accessories.

 Ultralight Camping Gear to Pack for Travel